thiagofperaltinha/tcp-chat-server/README.md

 ## ✨ Features

-- 🔒 End-to-end encryption using RSA for secure communication
+- End-to-end encryption using RSA for secure communication
-- 🔁 Bidirectional real-time chat between server and multiple clients
+- Bidirectional real-time chat between server and multiple clients
-- 🧠 Smart commands like `/help`, `/service` and username identification
+- Smart commands like `/help`, `/service` and username identification
-- 👤 Custom usernames with name validation and blacklist support
+- Custom usernames with name validation and blacklist support
-- 📜 Chat logging to file for later reference
+- Chat logging to file for later reference
-- 🧵 Multithreaded server — supports multiple clients simultaneously
+- Multithreaded server — supports multiple clients simultaneously
-- 🔌 Graceful disconnection using the `<exit chat>` command
+- Graceful disconnection using the `<exit chat>` command
-- 📢 System messages on user join/leave events
-- ⚠️ Improved error handling to keep sessions stable
+- Improved error handling to keep sessions stable

 ## 🔐 Security